-This report presents actual Minnesota State Grant program spending for fiscal years 2022 and 2023 and spending projections for fiscal years 2024 and 2025 as of November 1, 2023.
+This report presents actual Minnesota State Grant program spending for fiscal years 2022 and 2023 and spending projections for fiscal years 2024 and 2025 as of February 15, 2024.
 State law requires spending projection updates to occur by November 1 and February 15 of each fiscal year.
-Information on enrollment and tuition and fee changes was provided by institutional representatives on October 13, 2023.
+Information on enrollment and tuition and fee changes was provided by institutional representatives on February 5, 2024.

 The projections contained in this report are the result of a full simulation of the State Grant model.
-This model projects State Grant spending for fiscal years 2024, and 2025 using fiscal year 2023 actual spending data and award parameters in law as of November 1, 2023; information on enrollment and tuition and fee changes provided by institutional representatives; and the percent change in wages.
+This model projects State Grant spending for fiscal years 2024 and 2025, using fiscal year 2023 actual spending data and award parameters in law as of February 15, 2024; information on enrollment and tuition and fee changes provided by institutional representatives; and the percent change in wages.
 Discussion of the assumptions used in the spending projections starts on page five.

-State Grant spending totaled \$202.136 million for fiscal year 2022 and \$214.407 million for fiscal year 2023, for a biennial total of \$416.543 million.
-This compares to base resources of \$418.024 million for the biennium.
-Base resources include transfers of \$2.05 million from the State Grant to other financial aid programs.
-These transfers reduced overall funds available to the State Grant program.
-Overall, the difference between base resources and total spending is positive \$1.481 million or 0.4% below available resources.
+State Grant spending totaled \$202.136 million for fiscal year 2022 and \$215.233 million for fiscal year 2023, for a biennial total of \$417.368 million.
+This compares to base resources of \$417.834 million for the biennium.
+Base resources include transfers of \$2.05 million from the State Grant to other financial aid programs and approximately \$150,000 in cancelled funds.
+These transfers and cancellations reduced overall funds available to the State Grant program.
+Overall, the difference between base resources and total spending is positive \$0.505 million or 0.1% below available resources.